-On a grander scale, countries—and companies the size of countries—are faced with much the same question.
-But even though institutionalizing carbon offsets could create much-needed incentives for faster climate action, they remain underutilized.
+But even though carbon markets could create much-needed incentives for faster climate action, they are often misunderstood.

 The Intergovernmental Panel on Climate Change (IPCC) has identified two major climate mitigation imperatives to keep global temperatures within a safer range:

-Eliminating excess greenhouse gas (GHG) emissions will be easier for some emitters than others.
-Consider that technological advances have improved the cars we drive faster than the planes we fly, for example.
+Eliminating greenhouse gas (GHG) emissions will be easier for some governments and companies than others.
+Consider that technological advances have improved the efficiency of the cars we drive faster than the planes we fly, for example.

-The practice of offsetting is simple enough in theory: it entails reducing or removing GHGs (or investing in R&D for tech to do so later) in one place to compensate for emissions elsewhere.
+The practice of offsetting is simple enough in theory.
+It entails reducing or removing GHGs in one place to compensate for emissions elsewhere.

 You’re probably familiar with the sources of emissions, but what about these solutions that reduce, remove and store them?

-Through carbon markets, such projects can sell or trade a carbon credit for each metric ton of carbon dioxide (the most ubiquitous GHG) or equivalent GHG prevented or absorbed to emitters who wish to reduce the negative effects of their emissions.
+Through carbon markets, such projects can sell or trade carbon credits to emitters who wish to offset the negative effects of their emissions.
 Carbon markets can either be built for voluntary participation (think: companies that have made their own net-zero commitments) or compliance with legal frameworks.